GamesCreed

 The game starts with a nice tutorial on movement, as expected.
 The most prominent way of movement is going to be wallrides, and almost all of the puzzles and making it to the next level are going to utilize wallriding.
 SEVEN is a cyborg; after all, she is fitted with experimental gravity-defying tools that allow her to walk on walls for an extended amount of time, though it is not for long until gravity starts dragging her down.

 After managing to get through wall riding, our first kill has to be silent on an enemy that is unaware.
 With a mash of a button, SEVEN can initiate a glory kill.
 Glory kills are way off to finish shunned enemies or to basically get ammo back once you are completely depleted.
-Enemies start to glow yellow when they are vulnerable, and it marks the time when you should be focusing them instead.
+Enemies start to glow yellow when they are vulnerable, and it marks the time when you should be focusing on them instead.

 SPRAWL, Movement Shooter, Boomer Shooter, PC, FPS, Retro FPS, Gamescreed

-After killing your first victim, you get a hold of the two handguns that have only 32 bullets in their chambers.
+After killing your first victim, you get hold of the two handguns that have only 32 bullets in their chambers.
 Although this number seems a bit low, there is plenty of ammo spread around the environment, and glory kills drop ammo back.
-I would not say they are pitiful to use; they do not do much damage but can become clutch if you are going for headshots or the weak points of enemies.
+I would not say they are pitiful to use; they do not do much damage, but can become clutch if you are going for headshots or the weak points of enemies.
 A constant barrage of the pistol can bring down a regular officer and a robot dog easily; however, for the other powerful enemies, a combo with other weapons is required to take them down.

 One of the best mechanics of the SPRAWL comes from the time when you are overwhelmed by the hefty amount of enemies on your screen.
 Once you are pretty much cornered or have no way out, the Adrenaline mechanic can come in clutch and save your life.
-By clicking the right mouse button, the time slows down for both you and your enemies, making the aiming easy for you.
+By clicking the right mouse button, the time slows down for both you and your enemies, making aiming easy for you.

 SPRAWL, Movement Shooter, Boomer Shooter, PC, FPS, Retro FPS, GamesCreed

 You can also use Adrenaline in a creative way, such as surprising enemies from above, making one-two tap executions, and managing your upcoming strategies on which weapons to use.
 Using Adrenaline comes with a negative side; as one would expect, it is completely tied to a timer, and it can deplete very fast.
-Glory kills or headshots can give you Adrenaline in return, so when you are getting run out of sweet, time-expanding juice, it is best to go for alternative ways of slaughter.
+Glory kills or headshots can give you Adrenaline in return, so when you are running out of sweet, time-expanding juice, it is best to go for alternative ways of slaughter.

 There is a nice curve when it comes to progress in SPRAWL.
 The game is quite forgiving at first stages, and with little resources you have, most fights tend to last less than thirty seconds.
-But as you keep going further, to your final boss phase, the game noticeably gets harder for you to keep off the enemies.
+But as you keep going further, to your final boss phase, the game noticeably gets harder for you to avoid the enemies.

 There were a few things that I noticed during gameplay that were not sort of suited for the SPRAWL, at least in the way that it was implemented.
 SPRAWL does not include a sprint button, and to be fair, it does not need to have one due to highly movement-focused gameplay.
 But pressing SHIFT for a few seconds allows you to slide until you come to a dead stop.
 While this is an okay way to add Adrenaline, wall riding, and slide to the mix, the implementation of the slide is to hold down the key.